midhunkalarikkal/FullDomain/Notes/js.md

 ## `use strict` ##
 =====================
 use strict is a directive in JavaScript that enforces a stricter set of rules on our code.
-It helps us write cleaner and less error-prone code by catching common mistakes and preventing the use of unsafe features.
+It helps us to write cleaner and less error-prone code by catching common mistakes and preventing the use of unsafe features.

 Helps in catching silent errors early.
 Encourages better coding practices.
 Improves performance by enabling optimizations in JavaScript engines.